mozilla/experimenter-docs/docs/jetstream/configuration.md

 ## Landing configurations

-To add or update a custom configuration, open a pull request against [jetstream-config].
+To add or update a custom configuration, a data scientist will open a pull request against [jetstream-config].
 CI checks will validate the columns, data sources, and SQL syntax.
 Note that if the experiment has not yet launched, the CI checks will not pass.
 Once CI completes, you may merge the pull request, which will trigger Jetstream to re-run your analysis.
 No additional review is necessary to land configurations.
 Results should be available in several hours, depending upon the complexity of the configuration.